Moldova

 • Private health insurance

-The insurance premium for compulsory health insurance is paid monthly, with 9% of the employee contribution.
+The insurance premium for compulsory health insurance is paid monthly, with the employee contributing 9%.
 Employers pay the National Health Insurer on behalf of the employee.

 Private Health Insurance Coverage

-In Moldova, healthcare is the number one preferred benefit, as employees are interested in easy and no delays in accessing private health institutions, including private clinics.
-However, only 5 of the 9 insurance companies in Moldova supply health insurance coverage.
+In Moldova, healthcare is the number one preferred benefit, as employees are interested in easy and prompt access to private health institutions, including private clinics.
+Only 5 of the 9 insurance companies in Moldova offer health insurance coverage.

 • Outpatient coverage, including visits to GP or specialists, lab tests or investigations, high-tech imaging, etc.